 Simplify how you manage event bookings

 Know the availability of every room instantly and never double-book your venue with our bar and restaurant booking system for events.
 Shareable, color-coded event scheduling calendars let you and your staff track event bookings, holds/reservations, tasting appointments and walkthroughs.
 Sync with other popular e-calendars (Google, Oulook, etc.).
 Includes "event mode" and "room/space mode" viewing options.

-Our Web-based restaurant management software for events enables managers, chefs, kitchen staff, servers, event coordinators and other staff to easily share data and coordinate with each other and clients.
+Our Web-based restaurant management software for events enables managers, chefs, kitchen staff, servers, event coordinators and other staff to stay on the same page as well as communicate with prospects and clients.
+Integrate your existing email addresses/platform so you can send and receive event-related emails from one centralized inbox.
 Manage access and permissions of all your users.
-Assign tasks and set reminders and notifications plus share files, messages and notes.
+Assign tasks and set reminders and notifications plus share files and notes.
 Keep everyone on the same page with overview dashboards and flexible reports for leads, customers, billing, etc.

 Stay on top of every event order

 Each booked event can have dozens or hundreds of critical details attached to it, and our restaurant event management software gives you an organized place to manage them all, including timelines, headcounts, menus, catering orders, budgets and more.
 Build BEOs for your staff that detail food-and-beverage and setup instructions.
 Create detailed event floor plans to wow clients and show staff where tables, chairs and equipment should be arranged.